RV Parks and Campgrounds

 Recent Developments

-• Employment by RV parks and recreational camps shrank 3.5% in September compared to a year ago, down 42% from its 2024 peak in July, according to the latest US Bureau of Labor Statistics data.
+- Employment by RV parks and recreational camps shrank 6.7% in November compared to a year ago, down 62% from its 2024 peak in July, according to the latest US Bureau of Labor Statistics data.
 The industry typically sees a big drop in employment ahead of the quieter winter season.
-Meanwhile, average industry wages rose 2.2% year over year in September to $19.26 per hour, BLS data shows.
-Revenue at RV parks and campgrounds fell 6.2% in the second quarter compared to a year ago, according to the Census Bureau.
+Meanwhile, average industry wages rose 3.3% year over year in November to $20.44 per hour, BLS data shows.
+Revenue at RV parks and campgrounds rose 9% in the third quarter compared to a year ago, according to the Census Bureau.
+The third fiscal quarter of the year is the industry’s strongest given that it coincides with the ideal camping weather conditions of the late summer and early fall.

 Get A Demo